ziggy6792/ziggy6792.github.io/content/blogs/alpaca-cup-architecture/index.md

 - [AWS SDK](https://aws.amazon.com/sdk-for-javascript/) to integrate with AWS services
 - [Jest](https://jestjs.io/), to run integration tests that run against a local test db
 - [Apollo Server](https://www.apollographql.com/docs/apollo-server/) to create a GraphQL api for serving requests to fetch and update event/competition data.
-The main idea is to have only one source of truth by defining the schema using classes and a bit of decorator help.
 - [Type GraphQL](https://typegraphql.com/) is a library that extends Apollo Server, removing a lot of boilerplate code and providing a fantastic developer experience.
-The main idea of Type GraphQL it to use Typescript classes and decorator to provide one source of truth by defining GraphQL schema.
+The main idea of TypeGraphQL it to use Typescript classes and decorators to provide one source of truth by defining GraphQL schema.
 - [Dynamo Easy](https://github.com/shiftcode/dynamo-easy) provides a Object Data Model as an abstraction layer for working with Dynamo DB tables

 ### ReactJS Frontend